 I approached the SFA about what was then a new technology, DNA testing, and the Speakes DNA project was begun in 2004.
 We have since identified several different genetic Speakes lines.
 Originally it was a Y DNA project, but today we work with autosomal DNA as well and encourage everyone who descends from a Speak(e)(s)(es) and has taken the Family Finder Autosomal test at Family Tree DNA to join the project.

 Initially, we wanted to learn more about our Thomas Speakes of Maryland.
-We knew he was Catholic, was in Maryland by 1660 or so, and married Elizabeth Bowling shortly thereafter.
+We knew he was Catholic, was in Maryland by 1660 or so, and married Elizabeth Bowling shortly thereafter, before November 1663 when she was subpoenaed by the Speake surname.
 But we didn’t know where he was from, where he married Elizabeth, when he was born, or much else.